petehanssens/serverlessdays-anz/src/news/keynote-speakers-2019.md

 ### Diversity

-ServerlessDays anz is running a scholarship program for under represented minorities in tech to attend for free, through **diversitytickets.org** which you can [apply for here](https://diversitytickets.org/en/events/420).
+ServerlessDays ANZ is running a scholarship program for under represented minorities in tech to attend for free, through **diversitytickets.org** which you can [apply for here](https://diversitytickets.org/en/events/420).
 Please share this with people who are eligible.

 ### Sponsorships